mradamhoward/person-search-spring-boot-vue-security/README.md

 Working implementation of this tutorial
 ### https://bezkoder.com/spring-boot-vue-js-authentication-jwt-spring-security/

-My implemenation of the app, in spring, backend:
+My implemenation of the app, in vue, backend:

 ### https://github.com/mupml/PeopleZone-Spring-Security-Spring-Boot-Vue.js